Quality feedback is essential in virtually any creative endeavor, and we’d certainly consider software programming a creative endeavor.

 “Always review the code, not the developer,” Ashmore says.

-Strive to make feedback objective, respectful, and constructive – petty or personal criticisms can undermine the whole process.
+Strive to make feedback objective, respectful, and constructive.
+Petty or personal criticisms can undermine the whole process.
 It’s not a “gotcha” game.

 2. Set Clear Guidelines and Standards

 It’s almost possible to have positive, productive code reviews when participants don’t know the goals or standards that they’re working towards.
-Leadership should set the right tone early and recalibrate as needed.
-Clear communication is a must.
+Learning how to improve software quality should be a standard process.

 “Ensure all team members know the coding standards and guidelines,” Ashmore says.
 “This includes naming conventions, formatting, and architectural best practices.
 Reviewers should be aligned on these to provide consistent feedback.”